zenstackhq/zenstack/doc-serve/public/evolving-model-with-migration.md

-# Evolving Data Model with Migration
+# Evolving model with migration

 When using ZenStack, your schema.zmodel file represents the current status of your app's data model and your database's schema.
 When you make changes to schema.zmodel, however, your data model drifts away from database schema.
 At your app's deployment time, such drift needs to be "fixed", and so that your database schema stays synchronized with your data model.
 This processing of "fixing" is called migration.